 Emmeline is a Mexican psychiatrist and psychotherapist, who in 2013 moved to London to study an MSc in War & Psychiatry and a PhD in Health Service and Population Research, both at King's College London.
 Her research was focused on stigma and mental health and included developing, implementing and evaluating an anti-stigma intervention for Mexican psychiatric trainees.
 During her time in the UK, Emmeline has worked as volunteer counsellor for LAWRS (Latin American Women´s Rights Services) and has tutored MSc students at King´s College London and young students at different schools in London.
-Currently, Emmeline works as a trainer for Cofactor Ltd, and serves as a mental health consultant for the Mexican Embassy in the UK.
-She is a certified psychiatrist by the Mexican College of Psychiatrists, is a registered member of the British Association for Counselling and Psychotherapy and is in the process of getting her medical qualifications validated in the UK, where she intends to work as a psychiatrist for the NHS.
+Currently, Emmeline works as a specialty doctor in a crisis and resolution team at Camden & Islington NHS Foundation Trust, and serves as a mental health consultant for the Mexican Embassy in the UK.
+She is affiliated to the Royal College of Psychiatrists, is a certified psychiatrist by the Mexican College of Psychiatrists, and a registered member of the British Association for Counselling and Psychotherapy.
 She loves food, teaching and watching films; she dislikes avocado (despite being Mexican), taking the bins out and the cold weather.

 Emmeline Lagunes Cordoba and Derek Tracy explore a case control study that looks at cognitive change in people with schizophrenia and other psychoses in the decade following the first episode.[read the full story...]